nsstarr/Design_Systems_StoryBook/README.md

 Autumnal Design system built with React & Storybook.

- Originally inspired by [@emmabostian](https://github.com/emmabostian)'s Frontend Masters course, the project started with the idea to design a system with a fall aesthetic that could fit an independent business, farmers market or an autumn funfair.
+ Inititally inspired by [@emmabostian](https://github.com/emmabostian)'s Introduction Into Design Systems, the project started with the idea to design a system with a fall aesthetic that could fit an independent business, farmers market or an autumn funfair.

+ I built a few components in Figma & coded them up in React & Styled components.

 ## Installation